jaredhendrickson13/pfsense-api/README.md

 > [!NOTE]
 > HATEOAS is disabled by default.
 HATEOAS can be enabled in the System > REST API > Settings webConfigurator page or via
 > the /api/v2/system/restapi/settings API endpoint.
-While disables, the `_links` field will not show up in the API
+While disabled, the `_links` field will not show up in the API
 > response schemas.

 > [!WARNING]